As with all things gaming, there are loads of options when it comes to picking the best chairs to go with your PC or console setup.

 You'll also find the Corsair T3 Rush features what looks to be some standout build quality thanks to a predominantly steel frame, as well as loads of ergonomic features such as a contoured backrest and foam lumbar support.

 For those wanting more adjustment, this chair also offers 100mm for the seat height and 180 degrees of reclining, so if you do want to lay flat, then Corsair provides the option.
-There's also 4D armrests that can be moved in any direction you wish.
+There are also 4D armrests that can be moved in any direction you wish.

 It's quality at every turn here, from the integrated adjustable lumbar support (built into the backrest of the chair itself) down to the Secretlab Signature Memory Foam Pillows.

-4D armrests allow you to find that perfect fit and the full-length backrest recline make it a worthy chair to relax in either for a movie or simply to recharge a little!
+4D armrests allow you to find that perfect fit and the full-length backrest recline makes it a worthy chair to relax in either for a movie or simply to recharge a little!

-Go all-in with the Secretlab TITAN, we think you won't be disappointed!
+Go all-in with the Secretlab TITAN 2020 because our review suggests you won't be disappointed!

 How long do gaming chairs last?